fintkz/Mean_Reversion/README.md

 ## How to Use

 To run the strategy, clone this repository and run the `mean_reversion_strategy.py` script.
-The script requires the `yfinance`, `pandas`, and `matplotlib` libraries, which can be installed using pip.
+For backtesting and generating the trading signal chart run the `gold_futures_meanReversion_backtest.py` script.
+The scripts require the `yfinance`, `pandas`, and `matplotlib` libraries, which can be installed using "pip install -r requirements.txt".